 Samsung Electronics inspires the world and shapes the future with transformative ideas and technologies that give people the power to discover new experiences.
-With a constant focus on innovation and discovery, we keep redefining the worlds of TVs, smartphones, wearable devices, tablets, cameras, digital appliances, medical equipment, network systems, and semiconductor and LED solutions.
+With a constant focus on innovation and discovery, we keep redefining the worlds of TVs, smartphones, wearable devices, tablets, digital appliances, network systems, and memory, system LSI, foundry and LED solutions.

 Samsung Electronics is committed to improving the global community and delivering groundbreaking innovations that enhance people’s everyday lives.

 Samsung Electronics is committed to inspiring the world and creating the future through innovative technologies, products and design that enrich people’s lives and contribute to social prosperity.
 We recognize our responsibility as a creative leader, and dedicate our efforts and resources to offering new values to the industry and all our customers, while sharing the values of our employees and partners.